nemuelw/tpdne/README.md

 ## License

-This project is licensed under the terms of the [GNU General Public License v3.0 or later](https://www.gnu.org/licenses/gpl-3.0.html).
+This project is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-SPDX-License-Identifier: GPL-3.0-or-later
+SPDX-License-Identifier: MIT